 Microblading eyebrows last up to three years.
-Can you imagine the time and effort you can save because of this long-lasting procedure?
+So can you imagine the time and effort you can save because of this long-lasting procedure?

-Keep in mind that the touch-up session affects the prolonged appearance.
-So if you want to go back to what you enjoyed before microblading (although we don’t believe you will), you can avoid getting it redone.
+The beauty of that instability is that you may choose to stop getting it redone if you want to go back to what you enjoyed before microblading (although we don’t believe you will).

 It’s nearly impossible to tell the difference between a natural brow and a microbladed one.
 The finest microblading makeup clinics in the business understand how to take advantage of this approach and provide customers with the desired look for their brows.